About Toby's Feed Barn

 And in a creative collaboration with Point Reyes Books, Toby’s Feed Barn has turned into a literary salon, hosting some of the great names of American writing such as Robert Hass, Michael Pollan and Gary Snyder.

 Where else can you listen to a Pulitzer Prize winning author and go home with fresh strawberries, summer bedding plants, the perfect gift for a friend and a bale of hay?
 Chris and his daughter Melissa handpick all the gift items and as ever the fresh produce arrives daily.
+Melissa is now the third generation taking over the business.
 There is no doubt that Toby, who passed away in July 2007 at the fine old age of 88, would be extremely proud of his legacy.